ajaxjiang96/CSC309-review/README.md

         -   Asks a server for a page or data
         -   Parameters are sent in URL query (`?name=value&name=value`)
     -   POST: large chunks or sensitive data
-        -   Retrieves the server’s response
+        -   Retrieves the server's response
-        -   Parameters are embedded in request’s HTTP packet
+        -   Parameters are embedded in request's HTTP packet

 ### URL encoding
 -	Special characters will be encoded for URL query